THE VERTICLE GARDENS OF SINGAPORE

 - Cloud Forest Conservatory with the world’s tallest indoor waterfall,

 - Children’s playground, and

 - Satay By The Bay food hawker centre.

 While you are here, if you have time, I really recommend purchasing tickets to enter the 2 cooled conservatories, that are the Flower Dome and the Forest Dome and if possible, experience the Skywalk to appreciate an even more enchanting experience.
 You will observe the whole Marina Bay area from the air at a height of 22 metres.
 The views are stunning.
 Let me warn you that the Skywalk does sway a tiny bit when windy.

-Hope you enjoy the spectactular Supertrees at Gardens By The Bay if you are fortunate enough to visit Singapore.
+Hope you enjoy the spectacular Supertrees at Gardens By The Bay, if you are fortunate enough to visit Singapore.

 Please leave me a comment below.
 I’d love to hear your thoughts.